 The design is significantly better than the Squatty Potty’s folding version too.
 The Beyoung Foldable Toilet Stool is thicker and built with a faveolated design.

-The Squat-N-Go Toilet Stool is an interestingly designed toilet squat stool.
+The Squat-N-Go Toilet Stool is an interestingly designed toilet stool, and certainly a top contender on our list to find the best toilet stool.
 It’s closer to two connected footrests rather than a “stool” but regardless, there are some benefits to a stool like this.

 The beauty of the Squat-N-Go, similarly to the last stool we looked at, is that it can easily be taken on the go—you know, like the name implies.
 It even comes with a nice bag with which to pack up the stool.
 It breaks down into three pieces and easily packs away.
 This easy breakdown also is great for hiding away in the bathroom after use.